 Results (1000 words)

+Current Sources of Health Losses.

-To assess the current state of ART-programmes in western Kenya, we ran the model in the absence of any interventions to define a baseline scenario.
+We ran the model in the absence of any interventions to define a baseline scenario.
 At baseline, the only route into the HIV care system is via testing through VCT or PICT.